 Highlights of the SOP:

-3. Your professional goal and how XYZ College enables to reach there?
+- Your professional goal and how XYZ College enable you to reach there?

 Writing style

-• Write in a straightforward way.
+- Write straightforwardly.
 In other words, don’t be subtle or cute.
-Write in a clear and logical manner.
+Write clearly and logically.
 If you have to be creative, that is fine, but do so in a straightforward way.
-These people are really interested in your vocation.
+These people are interested in your vocation.
 They don’t want to read something that is in the form of one-act plays nor do they want to read three adjectives per noun.
-They want you to be direct and straightforward.
+They want you to be direct.

 5 Quick Tips: